qdraw/starsky/documentation/blog/20240315-new-release-version-060.md

 ## Backend Enhancements:

 -   **Upgrade to .NET 8**: Our backend system has been upgraded to .NET 8 - SDK 8.0.202 and Runtime 8.0.3, bringing improved performance and stability.
 (PR #1464)

 ## Bug Fixes:

 -   **Improved Version Check**: Addressed an issue where the version check wasn't functioning correctly post the 0.5.10+ upgrade, ensuring smooth operation.
 (PR #1477)
 -   **Enhanced Error Handling**: Various fixes have been implemented to enhance system stability, including fixes for regex timeouts and log errors.
 (PR #1457, #1444, #1445)

 ## Exciting Features:

 -   **Apple Silicon Mac OS Support**: We're thrilled to introduce support for Apple Silicon Mac OS in our desktop app, ensuring compatibility with the latest hardware.
 (PR #1454)
 -   **SonarScanner for Desktop App**: Our desktop app now includes SonarScanner, allowing for more effective monitoring of code quality.
 (PR #1454)
 -   **Native File Opening**: Experience seamless file opening on both Windows and Mac OS with native file open support.
 (PR #1381)

+## Feedback

+-   Based on user feedback the documentation on "Getting Started" and Tagging is improved.
+Thanks for the feedback.
+The verbose setting is removed out of the UI since users don't understand it and didn't had any value for a normal end user.

 This release represents a significant leap forward for our platform, made possible by the dedication of the development team.